 As Timo Peach is selected to support TEDx Southampton 2020, in a first little introduction to his talk he asks: How will the pandemic generation interpret – and be remembered for – it's human to human contact?
-An Unsee The Future Think Blink.
+An Unsee The Future special.

 A crisis will sort the grown-ups from the kids.
 It’s a generalism always intimated when you’re learning about yourself – you don’t know who you are until adversity finds you.